-Locomotive Engineer Definition Drive electric, diesel-electric, steam, or gas-turbine-electric locomotives to transport passengers or freight.
+Locomotive Engineer Example Drive electric, diesel-electric, steam, or gas-turbine-electric locomotives to transport passengers or freight.
 Interpret train orders, electronic or manual signals, and railroad rules and regulations.

 - Respond to emergency conditions or breakdowns, following applicable safety procedures and rules.